 Although I have been to Marsala dozens of times, for some reason I had never been to Cantine Florio Marsala and just between us, I did wrong because it is a really interesting place where you can smell the scents, flavours and stories from other eras.
 But let’s go calmly.

-I have to be completely honest, I didn’t really want to go there, but it was bad weather and by now I had already seen everything I could see in Marsala.
+I have to be completely honest, I didn’t really feel like going, but it was bad weather and by now I had already seen everything I could see in Marsala.
 So Valerio and I decided to go.
-Luckily, since it was one of the most beautiful and atmospheric things I remember about Marsala.
-If you pass by this town you absolutely have to go!
+Fortunately, since it was one of the most beautiful and atmospheric things I remember about Marsala.
+If you pass through this city you absolutely must go!

 A Tuff and Wood coloured wonder